untcha/go-branchy/README.md

 Flags:
   -h, --help   help for branchy

-Use "branchy [command] --help" for more information about a command.
+Use "go-branchy [command] --help" for more information about a command.
 ```